Romerike Ravens

-Romerike Ravens is the women's handball team based in Lillestrøm, Romerike.
-The team plays in REMA 1000-ligaen, the top division in the country, since its promotion in 2020, then as Rælingen HK.
+Romerike Ravens was a women's handball team based in Lillestrøm, Romerike.
+The team played in the 1st division, the second tier of Norwegian handball.
+They played in the REMA 1000-ligaen, the top division in the country, from its promotion in 2020, then as Rælingen HK, to its relegation in the 2025-26 season.
+From 2021 the women's elite handball team was renamed Romerike Ravens from the previous club name Rælingen HK.

-Since 2021 the women's elite handball team was renamed Romerike Ravens from the previous club name Rælingen HK.
+On 18 August 2026, the club went bankrupt.